gamblevore/speedie/Documentation/MessageClass.md

 For example, when I looked at the Python AST parser, each node has a "previous comment and white space" property, and a "next comment and white space" property too.
 Cos you need both... just to be sure.

-Thats 16 bytes more... that mine doesn't need to worry about.
-My parser is quite memory efficient.t
+Thats 16 bytes more... that mine doesn't need to worry about... and thats before you get to the other additions theirs has that mine doesn't need.
+My parser is quite memory efficient.